 Signup for our editorially curated, weekly newsletter.
 Cancel at any time.

-“Wait for me to develop my Instagram platform” said football player Dewayne Wade.
+“Wait for me to develop my Instagram platform” said football player Dewayne Carter.
 “I am about to bring in the cash.”

 On the other hand, players in sports like tennis, field hockey, and track and field almost dismissed the ruling, arguing that it had no significant impact on “minor” sports.